-The contribution proposes the following mechanisms to realise the requirements:
+The following mechanisms are proposed to realise the requirements:

 - a) A Mechanism for mutual Authentication between the Secure Element and Authentication Server over RPB such that there can be no doubt from either side they are communicating with the trusted party. - b) Defines the process for changing Authentication Servers, in cases where device may be shipped across the world and the current Authentication service is no longer available.
-The Public/Private keys shall facilitate such a transfer by storing the Authentication Server Public Key (B) in the Secure Element after validating it using Authentication Server A Public key (sign)
+The Public/Private keys shall facilitate such a transfer by storing the Authentication Server Public

+Key (B) in the Secure Element after validating it using Authentication Server A Public key (sign)